-HCHA will execute the HAP contract after the 60-day deadline has passed and make housing assistance payments back to the beginning of the lease term.
-However, the PHA and owner must execute the HAP contract no later than 120 days from the beginning of the lease term.
+The PHA must make a best effort to ensure that the HAP contract is executed before the beginning of the lease term.
+Regardless, the HAP contract must be executed no later than 60 calendar days from the beginning of the lease term.